PSchwahn/LLBounds/README.md

     G = WeylCharacterRing("A2xB3",style="coroots")

 initializes `G` as the compact Lie group A2xB3.
-The optional parameter refers to the basis in which highest weights are given.
+The optional parameter refers to the basis in which highest weights are given (in this case the simple coroots, i.e. fundamental weights).
 For example `G(1,0,1,0,0)` will correspond to the tensor product of standard representations of A2 and B3.

 Most of the implemented functions require a *branching rule* as input.
 This can be obtained using the Sage function `branching_rule`.

 LiE instead uses a *restriction matrix* for branching.
-Since LiE works with row vector rathers than column vectors, this matrix is the transpose of the one defined in the article.
+Since LiE works with row vectors rather than column vectors, this matrix is the transpose of the one defined in the article.

 ## Documentation